KoreTeknology/Tutorial-How-to-create-modules-for-VCV-Rack/tutorials/tutorial_1.md

 # Setup your development environment under Win10

 So, let´s start from the beginning, you computer is up to become your building machine, but you need to prepare your setup to be able to build applications.
-First of all, you will need to download a couple of softwares to perform each tasks, as always, i recommend to get some free or open source applications, but other professional softwares will be fine.
+First of all, you will need to download a couple of Free softwares to perform each tasks, as always, i recommend to get some free or open source applications, but other professional softwares will be fine.
 Just mind the corresponding download, regarding your operating system, and don´t forget that VCV Rack is only working on 64bits OS !

 - **Coding**,  [**Visual Studio Code**](https://code.visualstudio.com/)
 - **Drawing**, [**Inskape**](https://inkscape.org/), but it can be done with Adobe illustrator, Gravit, etc... or any on-line SVG Editor